alvilgau/CloudyMcCloudface/doc/doc.md

 4. Scale for records

-When the number of records increases, then there will be a lot of analyzed tweets that must be handled.
+When the number of records increases, there will be a lot of analyzed tweets that must be handled.
 For this reason an auto scaling group for the *recorder-service* was created too.
 This auto scaling group is configured exactly like the auto scaling group of *tweetstream-service*.
 Only the health check period is set to 5 minutes.

 ## Multi-Tenancy